-This series of podcasts focuses on providing resources to Australian rural and regional Fellows, trainees and international medical graduate specialists, though the principles discussed also would usually apply in urban practice.
+This series of podcasts focused on providing resources to Australian rural and regional Fellows, trainees and international medical graduate specialists, though the principles discussed were also relevant to urban practice.
 The underlying importance of respect applies to all cross-cultural interactions.
-For further information please visit the College website .

 The series of eLearning modules aims to promote a multi-disciplinary approach of particular benefit to surgeons in rural and remote locations who care for Indigenous patients.
 The modules focus on Indigenous-specific health issues and developing a support network to assist in resolving current and future specialist medical issues.

 It is important that clinicians connect with their local community as customs vary across the country.